 Low Angle Vantage Point

-Sometimes, changing the vantage point can help you to get better compositions.
+Sometimes, changing the vantage point can help you achieve better compositions.

-Certain frames look good from a birds eye view than the eye level view.
-Some other scenes look best in worms eye view.
+Certain frames look better from a birds eye view than from eye level view.
+Other scenes may look best from a worms eye view.

-So, you must try to visualize the same scene from different camera angles to see what is best for the scene.
-You may have to use a drone for getting an aerial perspective.
+Visualize the same scene from different camera angles to see what works best.
+You may need to use a drone for an aerial perspective.

-Here, the use of worms eye view helped to create this interesting photo composition of the building.
+In the example above, the use of worms eye view helped create an interesting photo composition of the building.

 27. Radial Balance Photography Composition